Lithuanian art in Japan

 (exhibition of S. Eidrigevičius in Tokyo, 2019; S. Eidrigevičius personal archive)

-Collections of Japanese art have been saved and exhibited in Lithuania for more than a hundred years.
-We are pleased that Lithuanian art and culture are known and represented in Japan.
-Knowledge about Lithuanian art in Japan links to three names, i.e. M. K. Čiurlionis, Fluxus movement, and S. Eidrigevičius.
-These names are pretty popular among Japanese intellectuals.
-However, in recent decades more and more opportunities are occurring for other Lithuanian artists, sculptors, designers to represent themselves as ambassadors of our culture.
+Collections of Japanese art have been accumulated and exhibited in Lithuania for more than a hundred years.
+Although Lithuanian art in Japan has a shorter history, it gained increasingly more attention and presence in the recent decades.
+Knowledge about Lithuanian art in Japan is mainly linked to three names, i.e. M. K. Čiurlionis, Fluxus movement, and S. Eidrigevičius.
+These names are rather popular among Japanese intellectuals.
+However, in recent decades more and more opportunities are occurring for other Lithuanian artists, sculptors, and designers to represent themselves as ambassadors of Lithuanian culture.

 M. K. Čiurlionis (1875-1911)

 M. K. Čiurlionis is the most famous Lithuanian painter and composer.
 His personality is probably the most significant cultural bridge linking the two countries. Čiurlionis created at the beginning of the 20th century, and his works were inevitably influenced by Japonisme, which was very popular in Western Europe at that time.
 He learned from Japan in this way.
-However, at the end of the 20th century, the Japanese people discovered and loved him.
+At the end of the 20th century, the Japanese people discovered Čiurlionis and became fascinated by his works.
 Thus, Čiurlionis became the major artist representing Lithuanian culture.
 Firstly, the Japanese recognized him as a composer and later as a painter.

 During the lifetime of Čiurlionis, the whole of Europe followed the trend of Japonisme popularized by ukiyo-e woodblock prints.
 European painters, impressionists, expressionists, symbolists, and representatives of other styles of that time admired Japanese art.
 It inspired them, and sometimes they even imitated the works of the Japanese painters.
 In Warsaw, M. K. Čiurlionis had an opportunity to see the exhibition of woodblock prints and get acquainted with Japanese art.
 It is quite possible that he consciously or unconsciously used the motives of Japanese art in his paintings.